vapor/docs/4.0/docs/fluent/overview.md

 This route includes parameter path components for the ids of stars and tags that we want to associate with one another.
 If we want to create a relationship between a tag with an id of 1 and a tag with an id of 1, we'd `POST /star/1/tag/1` and we'd receive an http response code in return.

-Siblings aren't returned by default so we need to update our get route for stars if we want include them when querying by inserting the `with` method:
+Siblings aren't fetched by default so we need to update our get route for stars if we want include them when querying by inserting the `with` method:

 ```swift
 app.get("stars") { req in